slidevjs/slidev/docs/guide/faq.md

 ## Positioning

-Slides are defined in fixed sizes (default `980x552px`) and scale to fit with the user screen.
+Slides are defined in fixed sizes (default `980x552px`) and scaled to fit with the user screen.
 You can safely use absolute position in your slides as they will scale along with the screen.

 For example: